 The Hutchins Center

-The land area consists of 3 acres and has 94 existing parking spaces, with a possibility of increasing it to 144 spaces.
+While owned by the Seminary, the buildings received excellent care, which makes our endeavors a lot easier.
+The land area consists of three acres with 94 existing parking spaces and a possibility of increasing it to 144 rooms.
 We hope to see them used frequently by various Masonic and related bodies.

 1 Bangor Theological Seminary by Walter Cook, 1971

 2 See Cook p.
 1

 4 See Vol 716, Pages 214 & 216, Penobscot Registry of Deeds